NiceSystems/zcache/README.md

 ## Main Features

-1. A cache with ZooKeeper capabilities (fault tolerance, distributed, etc.)
+1. A cache with ZooKeeper capabilities (fault tolerance, distributed, performance (see [here](https://ramcloud.stanford.edu/wiki/display/ramcloud/ZooKeeper+Performance) for example)
 2. TTL for items
 3. Can use a local shadow (simple LRU cache) to save on network calls
 4. Ability to invalidate local shadow even if TTL has not passed